sickDevelopers/gloomtree/.gitignore/README.md

-Gloomhave scenario tree for our campaign
+Gloomhaven scenario tree for our campaign